 Programming skills and software tools for building automated bioinformatics pipelines and computational biology analyses.
 Emphasis on UNIX tools and R libraries for distilling raw sequencing data into interpretable results.
 For students familiar with UNIX and with some programming experience in Python, R, or C/C++.

-STAT 509 – Econometrics I: Introduction to Mathematical Statistics
+STAT 509 (offered jointly with CS&SS 509/ECON580) – Econometrics I: Introduction to Mathematical Statistics

 Spotlight